Guide

 Practical Tips to Prepare Before Your Appointment

-In addition to bringing documents, a few simple steps can help you prepare.
+In addition to bringing the right documents, a few simple steps can help you feel more prepared and make the appointment run more smoothly.

 Why Preparation Matters